• Northern lights over Deerness - image by Premysl Fojtu

 Find out how, where and when you can catch a sight of the Aurora Borealis in Orkney.

-As the seasons begin to change from summer to autumn, and the darker nights creep in, people in Orkney start to look skywards, eager for a glimpse of one of the most spectacular events of the year.
+As the seasons begin to change and the darker nights creep in, people in Orkney start to look skywards, eager for a glimpse of one of the most spectacular events of the year.

 It’s time once again for the awe-inspiring Aurora Borealis to light up the sky.
-Orkney is one of the best places to see the Northern Lights thanks to our location and lack of light pollution – all you need are clear skies, a good view north…and plenty of warm clothing!
+Orkney is one of the best places in the UK to see the Northern Lights thanks to our location and lack of light pollution – all you need are clear skies, a good view north…and plenty of warm clothing.

 The phenomenon, known as the ‘Merry Dancers’ locally, is caused by solar wind from the sun colliding with magnetic particles in the Earth’s atmosphere.

-When everything aligns perfectly, people on the ground can be treated to beautiful displays of green, purple and red light, dancing across the night sky.
+When everything aligns perfectly, eager watchers on the ground can be treated to beautiful displays of green, purple and red light dancing across the night sky.

 Check the weather forecast